This article is part of a larger series on POS Systems.

 uniCenta: Best for International Businesses

-uniCenta is available in four complete languages (English, US English, French, and Spanish) and 13 partial languages.
+- Multilingual and multicurrency support: uniCenta is available in 17 languages including right-to-left languages; non-English translations are done by the user community.
 It also supports multiple currencies.
-You can configure each register based on the region they are in.
+You can configure each register based on the region it is in.

-The system lets you track employee performance, set restriction access levels based on position or role, and monitor employee behavior.
-You can restrict employee access to the POS system based on their positions and roles.
-Employee user accounts will also display their performance and behavior evaluations, including the employment period, position, and responsibilities.
+- User-based permissions: Track employee performance, set restriction access levels based on position or role, and monitor employee behavior.
+Employee user accounts will also display performance and behavior evaluations, employment period, and responsibilities.

 - Tip management features and payroll reports: These features are important to many restaurant and hospitality businesses, but are not present in uniCenta.

-- Low-inventory alerts: While it updates and monitors supply, it does not seem to offer low-inventory alerts.
+- Low-inventory alerts: While it updates and monitors supply, the POS does not seem to offer low-inventory alerts.

 Imonggo is a straightforward POS system for small shops that need strong inventory tools and a points-based loyalty program.
 It is inexpensive and can also work with multiple currencies in the same store.
 This is why it is ideal for small stores, pawnshops, and tourist shops.